 Day 8: Mega cultural event & closing ceremony, Matka race, Camel race, and Kala Jattha

-What are some of the top things to do at the Pushkar Fair?
+Here are the interesting things you can do at the Pushkar Mela:

 Enjoying an aerial view of the fair from a hot air balloon flight, indulging in Paramotoring, quad biking, and taking a camel safari are some of the best ways to calm the adventurer in you while you’re soaking the warmth of the desert.
-Get ready, hop on, and explore the city while you’re at the Pushkar Camel Fair 2017.
+Get ready, hop on, and explore the city while you’re at the Pushkar Camel Fair.
+This place is also surrounded by some of the best resorts in Pushkar.

 If you’re a photography enthusiast at heart, it’s time you let the world see your talent and win a prize for it as well.
 Of all the things to do in Pushkar Mela, participating in ‘Frame The Fair’ being organized by the Rajasthan Tourism and E Factor Entertainment is one thing you must definitely do!

 While everything at the fair might look too expensive, know that it’s definitely worth a try, especially the local cuisines like Dal Bhaati Churma.
-It’s the best time to indulge in the food specialities of Pushkar, and you can relish it throughout your trip.
+It’s the best time to indulge in the food specialities of Pushkar, and you can relish it throughout your trip to the Pushkar Mela in Rajasthan.

 1. Pushkar Lake